Healthdirect Free Australian health advice you can count on.

 • Neurosurgeons perform surgery to correct disorders of the brain, spine and nervous system.

-• How much you pay a neurosurgeon will depend on the type of care you receive, where you receive the service, and whether you have private health insurance.
+• How much you pay a neurosurgeon will depend on the type of care you need.

 What is a neurosurgeon?

-Neurosurgeons, also known as brain surgeons, are doctors who specialise in the surgical treatment and management of conditions that affect the brain, spine and nervous system.
+Neurosurgeons are doctors who specialise in the surgical treatment and management of conditions that affect your brain, spine and nervous system.
+They are also called brain surgeons.

-Neurosurgeons must complete specialist training in neurosurgery, which can take between 5 and 9 years.
-Some sub-specialise in areas such as children (paediatric neurosurgery), the treatment of cancers (neuro-oncology) or spinal surgery.
+To become a neurosurgeon, doctors must complete specialist training in neurosurgery.
+This can take between 5 and 9 years.
+Some neurosurgeons specialise in areas such as:

-Neurosurgeons are different from neurologists, who are specialist physicians that treat conditions and diseases of the brain and nervous system, but do not perform surgery.
+Neurosurgeons are different from neurologists.
+Neurologists are doctors that treat conditions and diseases of the brain and nervous system.
+But they do not perform surgery.

 When do I see a neurosurgeon?